mikedelong/kaggle-zestimate/capstone_report.md

 It is worth noting that the Zestimate represents a big step forward in empowering buyers and sellers in what is generally an opaque and even frightening life experience, because Zestimates are available for any property, because they are fairly good predictions of the final sale price, and because they are available at no cost to the public.

-Of course the other factors listed above do not really appear in our model: if we do not have explicit features for condition of sale, financing conditions, or market conditions then we are not explicitly capturing whatever they contribute to the sale price.
+The other factors listed above do not really appear in our model: if we do not have explicit features for condition of sale, financing conditions, or market conditions then we are not explicitly capturing whatever they contribute to the sale price.
 It is open for discussion how and whether the source data for Zestimates capture these factors, or even if Zestimates do the same thing that comparables do.

 Also, there are vagaries of the sales process that impact the final sale price that are very difficult to capture and will introduce noise (variance, or errors) into the model: e.g. how busy and therefore how engaged is the seller's agent; how motivated are the buyers and sellers; etc.